bobbingwide/oik-weightcountry-shipping/readme.txt

 4. Enable Shipping Debug Mode when modifying rates

 == Upgrade Notice ==
-= 1.4.1 =
+= 1.4.2 =
 This plugin is no longer supported.
 Please switch to [oik-weight-zone-shipping](https://wordpress.org/plugins/oik-weight-zone-shipping).

 == Changelog ==
-= 1.4.1 =
+= 1.4.2 =
-* Changed: Extracted much of readme.txt to changelog.txt.
-Removed some redundant references.
+* Changed: Support PHP 8.2 #12
-* Tested: With WordPress 6.0.1 to 6.3 and WordPress Multi Site
+* Tested: With WordPress 6.3.1 and WordPress Multi Site
-* Tested: With WooCommerce 6.8.0 to WooCommerce 7.9.0
+* Tested: With WooCommerce 8.1.1
-* Tested: With PHP 8.0
+* Tested: With PHP 8.2
-* Tested: With PHPUnit 9
+* Tested: With PHPUnit 9.6